Skip to Content

 Cage names must be unique per account.
 They’re used as identifiers in the CLI and API:

-lobster deploy my-agent # create cage named "my-agent" lobster ssh my-agent # connect to it lobster status my-agent # check its state
+lobster create my-agent # create cage named "my-agent" lobster ssh my-agent # connect to it lobster status my-agent # check its state

 Lifecycle states